jxtx/covid-lessons/src/sars2-biology.md

 ## Entering the cell

 Virion attaches to the cells as a result of interaction between S-protein and a cellular receptor.
 In case of SARS-CoV-2 (as is in SARS-CoV) angiotensin converting enzyme 2 (ACE2) serves as the receptor binding to C-terminal portion of S1 domain.
 After receptor binding S protein is cleaved at two sites within the S2 subdomain.
 The first cleavage separates receptor-binding domain of S from membrane fusion domain.
 The second cleavage (at S2') exposes the fusion peptide.
 The SARS-CoV-2 is different from SARS-CoV in that it contains a [furin](https://en.wikipedia.org/wiki/Furin) cleavage site that is processed during viral maturation within endoplasmatic reticulum (ER; see [Walls:2020](http://dx.doi.org/10.1016/j.cell.2020.02.058)).
 The fusion peptide inserts into the cellular membrane and triggers joining on the two heptad regions with S2 forming antiparallel six-helix bundle resulting in fusion and release of the genome into the cytoplasm.
+{ .speak }

 ---

 ## Replication

 The above figure shows that in addition to the full length (+)-strand genome there is a number of (+)-strand subgenomic RNAs corresponding to 3'-end of the complete viral sequence.
 All of these *subgenomic* RNAs (sgRNAs) share the same leader sequence that is present only once at the extreme 5'-end of the viral genome.
-These RNAs are produced via discontinuous RNA synthesis when the RNA-dependent RNA-polymerase (RdRp) switches template:
+These RNAs are produced via discontinuous RNA synthesis when the RNA-dependent RNA-polymerase (RdRp) switches template.
+{ .speak }

 <iframe class="left" title="vimeo-player" src="https://player.vimeo.com/video/133088346" width="640" height="480" frameborder="0" allowfullscreen></iframe>